Logo Los Pueblos Más Bonitos de EspañaLos Pueblos Más Bonitos de España - Inicio

 Iglesia / Ermita

-The Parish Church of San Pedro de Ansó is a fortified church located at the entrance of the town, in the region of La Jacetania, province of Huesca.
-It is one of the most emblematic heritage buildings of the historic center of Ansó, a town declared a Historic-Artistic Site.
-Its construction dates back to the 16th century and is of Gothic style, with a clear defensive conception.
-The temple is built with very solid masonry, has a polygonal apse facing east and preserves elements typical of a church-fortress, such as a machicolation and numerous loopholes.
-In its exterior also emphasizes the square tower attached to the feet and a front of plateresque language.
-In the interior, the roofs are resolved with star-shaped ribbed vaults, and the presence of a baroque altarpiece is documented.
-The local tradition places in this same location a previous temple, which reinforces its historical value as continuity of the cult in one of the oldest nuclei of the valley of Ansó.
-In addition, the building houses or has housed goods of interest such as the historic organ and pieces of sacred art.
+The Parish Church of San Pedro de Ansó is a fortified church located at the entrance to the town, in the region of La Jacetania, in the province of Huesca.
+It is one of the most iconic heritage buildings in the historic district of Ansó, a town designated as a Historic-Artistic Site.
+Its construction dates back to the 16th century and is in the Gothic style, with a clear defensive design.
+The church is built of very solid ashlar masonry, features an east-facing polygonal apse, and preserves elements typical of a fortified church, such as a machicolation and numerous loopholes.
+The exterior also features a square tower attached to the base and a Plateresque-style portal.
+Inside, the ceilings are supported by star-shaped ribbed vaults, and there is documented evidence of a Baroque main altarpiece.
+Local tradition places an earlier church on this very site, which reinforces its historical value as a continuation of worship in one of the oldest settlements in the Ansó Valley.
+Furthermore, the building houses or has housed items of interest, such as the historic organ and pieces of sacred art.

 Ver detalle →